-Markup can also be used for the your social media appearance of your page when it is linked to.
-So for example is your image the right size and looking good, does the text shown focus on what you’re trying to say?
+Markup can also be used for your social media appearance of your page when it is linked to.
+So, for example, is your image the right size and looking good, does the text shown focus on what you’re trying to say?

 With the understanding and the right tools you can get your content markup setup so your page is search engine friendly.

 There is such a thing as bad SEO when it comes to keywords.

 And is a point that is well worth mentioning.
 Let’s say you have 20 keywords you identify as being great prospects.
 In your article or on your page you essentially make it so your content is pretty much just the keywords loosely strung together in sentences, other than these keywords there no real content.